-AlfaOBD is a software for FCA group cars diagnostics.
-Fiat/Alfa Romeo/Lancia cars produced in 1994-2017, and Chrysler/Dodge/Ram/Jeep cars of model years 2005-2017 are supported.
-Although the software is primarily targeted for car owners, it provides many of the features of professional scanners.
+AlfaOBD is a software for the diagnostics of the vehicles produced by Fiat Chrysler Automobiles (FCA) group.
+Fiat / Alfa Romeo / Lancia cars produced in 1994-2017, and Chrysler / Dodge / Ram / Jeep cars of model years 2005-2017 are supported.
+Although the software is primarily targeted for car owners, it provides many of the features of the professional scanners.

-AlfaOBD natively supports Electronic control units installed in FCA group cars.
-Native support differs AlfaOBD from many other diagnostic applications providing OBD II generic support limited with engine and transmission modules.
+AlfaOBD natively supports Electronic Control Units (ECU) installed on the FCA group vehicles.
+The native support differs AlfaOBD from many other diagnostic applications providing the OBD II generic support which only provides the access to the engine and transmission modules.

-AlfaOBD is supported on Windows PC and Android devices.
+AlfaOBD is supported on the Windows PC and Android devices.

 The power of a professional diagnostic tool - in your pocket: